 If you want to experience the gun slinging showdowns and the sprawling landscapes associated with the Wild West, make sure you add these top 5 places to your bucket list for a trip back in time to the Old West!

-Like this article about places to visit if you love the Wild West?
+Like this article about places to visit for the best Wild West vacations?
 Pin it!